VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 complete.
 This will enable the UI flow to move more quickly to the Registrant screen than in the V2 release.

+## Sending and receiving commands and event asynchronously

+As part of the optimization process, the team updated the system to ensure that all messages sent on the Service Bus are sent asynchronously.
+This optimization is intended to improve the overall responsiveness of the application and improve the throughput of messages.
+As part of this change, the team also used the [Transient Fault Handling Application Block][tfhab] to handle an transient errors encountered when using the Service Bus.

 ## Optimizing command processing

 The analysis of the performance data collected from the load tests also